Selected store:

 2 When purchased in store and billed to Medicare Part B and full coverage supplemental insurance.

 3 Walgreens Rx Savings Finder is powered by RxSense.
 RxSense is solely responsible for finding prescription discount card pricing to use strictly at Walgreens for eligible prescriptions.
 Prescription discount cards are NOT insurance.
+Discount card pricing may be lower than copays charged to customers paying with insurance, and lower than Walgreens’ retail prices.
 Any drug-specific exclusions are determined by each prescription discount card vendor and not Rx Savings Finder, RxSense or Walgreens.
 See applicable prescription discount card vendor site for specific terms and conditions of that discount card.
 Pricing will vary depending on the prescription discount card, drug and participating Walgreens pharmacy location (“participating Pharmacy”).
 Prices may change at any time.

 4 Patient needs a valid prescription, along with the printed offer, to take advantage of the offer.